EricGebhart/cascalog-check/README.md

 But it's super easy to reproduce with cascalog.
 There is no need to create an error in the code to see it.
 I just run `(codes 3)`.

 This is happening with cider 10, cider 12 and cider 13.
-I have no idea what might have changed to cause this it could have been anything as I have just returned to coding cascalog after several months.

-I have updated all emacs packages and worked through numerous errors with squiggly clojure, eastwood etc. The last complaint I fixed was changing (:use cascalog.api)  to [cascalog.api :refer :all].
-That did seem to make it better at least in the bigger project, in that the code did work the first time, but not after edits.
+I have updated all emacs packages and made sure that the code has no warnings or errors from flycheck-clojure.
+There is a minimalist `.emacs` which will create the minimum emacs configuration to replicate this.

-The nrepl messages look clean to me at this point.
+The nrepl messages look clean at this point.

-This code seems to work just fine in the `lein repl`.
-I have not seen it break there the few times I have tried it.

 ### kibit, eastwood and core.typed

 I have tried versions recommended by squiggly and also the newest versions.
-Eastwood 2.1/2.3 and core-typed 3.7/3.23. kibit is unchanged.
+Eastwood 2.1/2.3 and core-typed 3.7/3.23.
+Kibit is unchanged.

 The message *"user-level profile defined in project files"*  makes no sense to me as there are clearly not any other than the one in my .lein/profiles.clj